Convert ODT to TEX

 Q: Is LaTeX difficult to learn?

-A: LaTeX has a learning curve, but it's not as difficult as it might seem.
-Basic documents are easy to create, and you can learn incrementally.
+A: LaTeX has a learning curve, but basic documents are easy to create, and you can learn incrementally.
 The converted TEX file gives you a great starting point.
-Many universities offer LaTeX workshops, and there are extensive tutorials online.
-The investment is worthwhile for anyone doing academic or scientific writing.
+Many universities offer LaTeX workshops, and there are extensive tutorials and documentation online.
+The investment is very worthwhile for anyone doing academic or scientific writing.

 A: LaTeX provides consistent, professional typesetting that meets academic publishing standards.
-It handles mathematical notation better than other formats, produces high-quality PDF output, and allows publishers to easily apply their house styles.
-LaTeX source files are also plain text, making them easy to process and archive.
+It handles mathematical notation better than any other format, produces high-quality PDF output, and allows publishers to easily apply their house styles using templates.
+LaTeX source files are plain text, making them easy to process, review, and archive.